JamesAHo/MySQL-GraplQl-CRUD/README.md

 ## Installation
- Connect to mysql by setting your local sever.
-Then,npm install all the dependencies and run "node index.js" to start
+ Connect to SQL by setting your local sever.
+Then, npm install all the dependencies and run "node index.js" to start

 ## Usage